apache/tvm-rfcs/rfcs/xxxx-collage.md

                                                       const PartitionSpec& spec) const;
 ```

-The candidates are allowed to overlap, and ultimately it is the job of the Collage searcher to find a selection
+The candidates are allowed to overlap, and ultimately it is the job of the Collage searcher to find a selection of
-of candidates which covers the whole Relay expression without overlap.
+candidates which covers the whole Relay expression without overlap.

-We provide a set of 'base' partition rules which produce candidates from the dataflow graph
+We provide a set of 'base' partition rules which produce candidates from the dataflow graph directly.
+We also provide a
-directly.
-We also provide a set of 'combinator' partition rules which can produce new candidates
-from the results of an arbitrary sub-rule or sub-rules.
-By mixing these base and combinator
+set of 'combinator' partition rules which can produce new candidates from the results of an arbitrary sub-rule or
-rules we can express a wide variety of partition strategies and encoding conventions.
+sub-rules.
+By mixing these base and combinator rules we can express a wide variety of partition strategies and encoding
+conventions.

 There may be many thousands of candidates in flight during the Collage search.
-We take care to
+We take care to defer constructing or
-defer constructing or rewriting Relay expressions until absolutely necessary.
-We only pay for
-extracting a function to represent a candidate when we need to measure it's cost.
-And we only
+rewriting Relay expressions until absolutely necessary.
+We only pay for extracting a function to represent a candidate
-pay for rewriting the overall Relay expression to commit to a partitioning when the Collage
+when we need to measure it's cost.
+And we only pay for rewriting the overall Relay expression to commit to a
-search has completed.
+partitioning when the Collage search has completed.

 The base rules implemented so far:

-- `DFPatternPartitionRule`: Given a `DFPattern` and expression predicate, produces a candidate
+- `DFPatternPartitionRule`: Given a `DFPattern` and expression predicate, produces a candidate for every sub-graph
-  for every sub-graph matched by the pattern and predicate.
-Unlike the `PatternRewriter`,
+  matched by the pattern and predicate.
+Unlike the `PatternRewriter`, candidates are free to overlap.
+Used to bring BYOC
-  candidates are free to overlap.
-Used to bring BYOC patterns into the Collage framework.
+  patterns into the Collage framework.
-- `OpPredicatePartitionRule`: Given an attribute name, produces a candidate for every call
+- `OpPredicatePartitionRule`: Given an attribute name, produces a candidate for every call to a primitive Relay operator
-  to a primitive Relay operator where the operator i) has predicate bound to that attribute
-  which ii) returns true given the call sub-expression.
-Generally this will result in a
+  where the operator i) has predicate bound to that attribute which ii) returns true given the call sub-expression.
-  singleton sub-graph containing only the call, but it may also pull in constant arguments to
+  Generally this will result in a singleton sub-graph containing only the call, but it may also pull in constant
-  the call should they be required.
-Used to bring BYOC operator predicates into the Collage
+  arguments to the call should they be required.
+Used to bring BYOC operator predicates into the Collage framework.
-  framework.
-- `OpCallByKindPartitionRule`: Uses the `"TOpPattern"` attribute provided for every Relay
+- `OpCallByKindPartitionRule`: Uses the `"TOpPattern"` attribute provided for every Relay operator to produce a
-  operator to produce a candidate for every call to a 'fusable Relay operator'.
-Used to
-  look ahead to how TVM will fuse sub-graphs.
+  candidate for every call to a 'fusable Relay operator'.
+Used to look ahead to how TVM will fuse sub-graphs.

 The combinator rules implemented so far:

-- `CompositePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped
+- `CompositePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped by a `"Composite"`
-  by a `"Composite"` function.
+  function.
 The `"Composite"` name is taken from the rule name.
-Used to indicate
-  Relay operators (or groups of Relay operators) should be mapped to target-specific operators,
+Used to indicate Relay operators (or groups of Relay
-  both for BYOC and TVM external library integrations.
+  operators) should be mapped to target-specific operators, both for BYOC and TVM external library integrations.
-- `PrimitivePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped
+- `PrimitivePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped by a `"Primitive"`
-  by a `"Primitive"` function, possibly with an additional `"Compiler"` attribute.
-Used to
-  delineate a partition (or kernel).
+  function, possibly with an additional `"Compiler"` attribute.
+Used to delineate a partition (or kernel).
 - `UnionPartitionRule`: Simply unions all the candidates from all sub-rules together.
-Used to
+Used to combine
-  combine individual `DFPatternPartitionRules`.
+  individual `DFPatternPartitionRules`.
-- `CombinePartitionRule`: Given a sub-rule and a list of 'combiner' rules, finds
+- `CombinePartitionRule`: Given a sub-rule and a list of 'combiner' rules, finds all possible ways of combining the
-  all possible ways of combining the sub-rule's candidates to yield even larger candidates.
+  sub-rule's candidates to yield even larger candidates.
+Note that the sub-rule's candidates may also be directly
-  Note that the sub-rule's candidates may also be directly included in the results.
+  included in the results.
 The
-  'combiner' rules allow combining by \p OpPatternKinds, combining the arguments to tuples
+  'combiner' rules allow combining by \p OpPatternKinds, combining the arguments to tuples which themselves are
-  which themselves are arguments to Relay operator calls, and so on.
-This rule is intended to
-  mimic the existing TVM `FuseOps` pass, though:
+  arguments to Relay operator calls, and so on.
+This rule is intended to mimic the existing TVM `FuseOps` pass, though:
-  i) all candidates are found rather than just the largest, ii) the starting set of candidates
+  i) all candidates are found rather than just the largest, ii) the starting set of candidates can be provided by any
-  can be provided by any other rule, and iii) we rely on `SubGraph` validity checking to weed
-  out infeasible candidates.
+  other rule, and iii) we rely on `SubGraph` validity checking to weed out infeasible candidates.
-- `OnlyValidPartitionRule`: Given a `SubGraphConfig`, ignores candidates with 'invalid'
+- `OnlyValidPartitionRule`: Given a `SubGraphConfig`, ignores candidates with 'invalid' sub-graphs.
+Used to limit the
-  sub-graphs.
-Used to limit the maximum candidate depth, the number of independent outputs,
-  and whether intermediate 'taps' are allowed.
+  maximum candidate depth, the number of independent outputs, and whether intermediate 'taps' are allowed.
 - `HostPartitionRule`: Produces candidates for all Relay expressions which could be
   'left behind' for execution by the host (eg on the VM).
-This rule lets us simplify the
+This rule lets us simplify the overall Collage search
-  overall Collage search algorithm.
+  algorithm.

-(Though not yet implemented, we'd like to allow a combinator rule which will union candidate
+(Though not yet implemented, we'd like to allow a combinator rule which will union candidate based on their 'anchor'
-based on their 'anchor' operators.
-This can be used to implement 'vertical' and 'horizontal'
-partition on more primitive candidates.
-Note that the \p SubGraph machinery supports
+operators.
+This can be used to implement 'vertical' and 'horizontal' partition on more primitive candidates.
+Note that
-multiple-input and -output sub-graphs and their validation, so horizontal partition is easy
+the \p SubGraph machinery supports multiple-input and -output sub-graphs and their validation, so horizontal partition
-implement.)
+is easy implement.)

-Here are some typical ways to combine `PartitionRules` for different partition/fusion
+Here are some typical ways to combine `PartitionRules` for different partition/fusion strategies:
-strategies:

 - Classic operator-predicate based BYOC with
-  `AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes:
+  `AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes (eg see `tensorrt.py`):
   ```
   PrimitivePartitionRule
     OnlyValidPartitionRule